Police are treating it as a "terrorist incident"

 Videos show arrest

-Several show police confronting a man in the ticket area, near the exit, and yelling, "Drop it!
-Right now!"
+They show police confronting a man in the ticket area of the station, who is brandishing an object in his hand.
+The police yell: “Drop it!
+Right now!”

-They fire a stun gun at the man, who is wearing a gray top, tan pants and a black hat with ear flaps.
-But the man continues pacing in front of the officers and even lunges at them.
+They fire a stun gun at the man, who continues pacing in front of the officers, then lunges at them, causing bystanders to back off in fear.

 In one video, a woman can be heard saying, “I just want to get out of here.”
 The scene is loud, with voices echoing throughout the station and police repeatedly shouting at people to get back.